 Transports

-The Transports element configures how AMPS communicates with publishers and subscribers, as well as how AMPS accepts connections for replication.
-The Transports element is a container for one or more Transport elements.
-Each Transport is a combination of a network transport, an AMPS header protocol, and a message type.
+element configures how AMPS communicates with publishers and subscribers, as well as how AMPS accepts connections for replication.
+The Transports element is a container for one or more Transport

-A Transport also specifies the Authentication used to validate the users that connect, and the Entitlement used to enforce permissions for users that connect over that transport.
+used to enforce permissions for users that connect over that transport.

 AMPS supports a variety of network transports, header protocols and message formats for communication between publishers and subscribers.
-This section describes how to configure a Transport.
+This section describes how to configure a Transport

 For more information on Transports, see the Transports section of the AMPS User Guide.